AbdullahHamadax/Linker-in-python/README.md

 ## 🎉 **Acknowledgements**

-Special thanks to contributors and open-source tools that made this project possible. 💻✨
+Special thanks to Abdallah Mousa and Marwan & Dr Ayman.

 ---